 6 RLC Networks

 An RLC network is an electrical circuit composed of passive components: Resistors (\(R\)), Inductors (\(L\)), and Capacitors (\(C\)), as well as dependent and independent sources.
 This chapter presents the analysis of example RLC networks using MNA and Python.
-These examples will illustrate application of the code to find the node voltages for these circuits.

 Example Description